RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/eclipse/README.md

 5. If the server connection is TLS-enabled, select **TLS Enabled**, click **Browse**, and select the appropriate certificate.
 >**Note**: If **TLS Enabled** is selected, but you do not specify a certificate, the default Java keystore is searched for a valid one.
 6. Click **Finish**.
-The new ESCWA connection is displayed at the top level, in the **Server Explorer**.
+The new ESCWA connection is displayed at the top level, in the Server Explorer.

 ## Creating a Project and Adding the Source Files